Cups to Teaspoons - Cooking & Baking Conversions

 Formula: tsp = cup × conversion factor

 The cup as a unit of measurement dates back to the early 19th century, while the teaspoon was standardized later to aid in cooking and baking.
-Both units have been adopted widely in various cultures, especially in Western culinary practices.
+Both units have been adopted widely in various cultures, In Western culinary practices.

 In the US, cups and teaspoons are commonly used in recipes, with 1 cup equaling 48 teaspoons.
 This standardization helps home cooks and chefs achieve consistent results.

-In the UK, the cup is less common; however, recipes may still use teaspoons.
+In the UK, the cup is less common; But recipes may still use teaspoons.
 Note that that UK teaspoons may vary slightly in size, with 1 cup approximately equal to 40-48 teaspoons.

 This results in a 66% error in measurements, leading to poorly balanced recipes.